Refining the core Ticketmaster experience

 Get Ready for Goosebumps.

-Here’s what was wrong with the existing copy:
+Here’s what I deduced as being subpar with the original copy:

 The message should accomplish two things: let fans know that they’ve successfully purchased tickets and get them hyped for their event.
 It should be instantly gratifying; after waiting for the onsale date, then waiting in the queue to select tickets, then finally checking out — this message is the climax of the ticket-buying journey.